Deep Single Image Camera Calibration by Heatmap Regression to Recover Fisheye Images Under Manhattan World Assumption: Experiments

 \subsubsection{Vanishing point estimation}

-To demonstrate the validity and effectiveness of the proposed VP estimator, we used pose estimation metrics and the distance error between the predicted and ground-truth VP/ADPs.
+To demonstrate the validity and effectiveness of the proposed VP estimator, we used pose estimation metrics and the distance error between the detected and ground-truth VP/ADPs.
 Following~\cite{Cao2021}, we used the standard keypoint metrics of the average precision (AP) and average recall (AR)~\cite{SunK2019} with a 5.6-pixel $sk_i$ object keypoint similarity~\cite{Ludwig2022} as well as the percentage of correct keypoints (PCK)~\cite{Andriluka2014} with a $5.6$-pixel distance threshold, which corresponds to $1/10$th of the heatmap height.

-Overall, the VP estimator detected the VP/ADPs, although the performance in the cross-domain evaluation decreased in~\tref{table-metrics}.
+Overall, the VP estimator detected the VP/ADPs, although the performance in the cross-domain evaluation decreased, as~\tref{table-metrics} reveals.
 The AP, AR, and PCK results suggest that VP/ADP estimation is an easier task than human pose estimation because the VP/ADPs have the implicit constraints of the geometric coordinates shown in~\fref{fig-sphere}. \Tref{table-metrics} also reveals that ADP detection is more difficult than VP detection because VPs generally have specific appearances at infinity.
-In the cross-domain evaluation, models trained by HoliCity could adapt well to other domains.
 In terms of distance errors, the VP estimator addressed the various directions of VP/ADPs.
 In addition, considering the qualitative results in~\fref{fig:vps}, the VP estimator stably detected VP/ADPs in the entire image.
 Therefore, the VP estimator can precisely detect VP/ADPs from a fisheye image.